The weather in Granada

-Expect gloriously warm and sunny days and green hillsides bursting with colour and the wetter the winter the more colourful the spring.
+Expect gloriously warm and sunny days and green hillsides bursting with colour and pretty almond blossom.
+The wetter the winter the more colourful the spring.
 This is the perfect time to visit the Alhambra and go walking in the mountains.

 Semana Santa or Easter week is perhaps the most important week in the Spanish religious calendar.
 And, with the Alhambra Palace for a backdrop, Granada puts on one of Spain’s most spectacular events.